 Anyone who is authorized by a medical document may smoke or vape in public places allowed by provincial legislation, but not in hotels.
 The person needs to be carrying their authorization with them.

-Bylaw 2018-03 passed final reading on June 5, 2018 which sets out the hours of the stores and locations where cannabis retail stores may be allowed.
+pdf Bylaw 2018-03 (1.67 MB) passed final reading on June 5, 2018 which sets out the hours of the stores and locations where cannabis retail stores may be allowed.
 See maps below.

 This map shows all commercial districts where liquor stores are allowed in Canmore, and where it has been approved that cannabis retail stores could be permitted (subject to development permit approved by the Town and the Alberta Gaming and Liquor Commission).
 Click on the map for a larger version.

-Contact the Town of Canmore’s Planning Department for more information at:
+For more information, contact the Town of Canmore’s Planning Department

 Hours: 8:30 a.m. – 4:30 p.m.
 Monday – Friday